Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/rbac.md

 ## default user

-As `default` is used for many internal and background operations, it is not recomended to set it up with a password.
+As `default` is used for many internal and background operations, so it is not convenient to set it up with a password, because you would have to change it in many configs/parts.
 Best way to secure the default user is only allow localhost or trusted network connections like this in `users.xml`:

 ```xml
 <users>